H.R. 3747: AADAPT Act

 Rural and underserved communities are the target

-The bill focuses on primary care professionals serving rural areas, frontier areas, shortage areas, medically underserved areas, medically underserved populations, and Native Americans.
+The training is aimed at primary care professionals serving rural areas, frontier areas, health professional shortage areas, medically underserved areas, medically underserved populations, and Native Americans.

 4

-HHS has 1 year to start awarding grants
+HHS has one year to start awarding grants

-The department would have to award one or more dementia-focused grants within 1 year after enactment, putting a firm start-up clock on the program.
+The department would have to award one or more dementia-focused grants within one year of enactment, putting a firm start-up clock on the program.

 5